 The supraclavicular lymph nodes are known as a potential site for metastatic disease of the gastrointestinal and genitourinary cancers.
 The values of supraclavicular node biopsy in patients undergoing staging for testicular cancer were studied prospectively.
-Of 108 patients with testicular cancer undergoing therapy, 26 had supraclavicular node biopsy as part of their procedure.
+Of 108 patients with testicular cancer undergoing therapy, 26 had supraclavicular node biopsy as part of their staging procedure.
 Evidence of metastatic disease to the supraclavicular nodes was found in 36% (10/26) of the patients.
 Ten of these patients had abnormal examinations of the supraclavicular fossa and nine of them (90%) had histologic evidence of metastatic disease.
 However, of the 16 patients with normal examination of the supraclavicular fossa, only one patient (6.3%) presented with clinically inapparent metastatic disease.
-The low yield for detection of clinically inapparent metastatic disease mitigates against indiscriminate supraclavicular node biopsy in the staging of testicular carcinoma.
+The low yield for detection of clinically metastatic disease mitigates against indiscriminate supraclavicular node biopsy in the staging of testicular carcinoma.

 |Original language||English (US)|